Guy Siner: Career

-Siner's TV credits include Z Cars, Softly, Softly: Taskforce, Doctor Who (Genesis of the Daleks), I, Claudius, Secret Army, You Rang, M'Lord?, 'Allo 'Allo!, The Brittas Empire, Seinfeld, Knots Landing: Back to the Cul-de-Sac, Babylon 5, Martial Law, Diagnosis: Murder, That's My Bush!, Star Trek: Enterprise, ChuckleVision, Family Tree and The Crown.
+Siner's TV credits include Z Cars, Softly, Softly: Task Force, Doctor Who (Genesis of the Daleks), I, Claudius, Secret Army, You Rang, M'Lord?, 'Allo 'Allo!, The Brittas Empire, Seinfeld, Knots Landing: Back to the Cul-de-Sac, Babylon 5, Martial Law, Diagnosis: Murder, That's My Bush!, Star Trek: Enterprise, ChuckleVision, Family Tree and The Crown.
 Siner is one of ten actors to appear in both the Star Trek and Doctor Who franchises.

 One of his early television roles was a 1979 episode of Secret Army, of which Allo 'Allo! was a parody.
 The episode was entitled "A Safe Place", with Siner appearing as a German Intelligence Officer.

 In 1980, Siner portrayed director Mack Sennett in The Biograph Girl, a short-lived West End musical about the silent film era.

 He was originally set to voice the villain Man Ray in the SpongeBob SquarePants season 2 episode "Mermaid Man and Barnacle Boy III", but was replaced by John Rhys-Davies.

 In 2006, Siner appeared in two films by writer-director David Roden, Beginner's Please and The Resurrectionist.
 From June to July 2007, he reprised his role of Lieutenant Gruber in the stage play of Allo 'Allo!, for Twelfth Night Theatre in Brisbane, alongside Gorden Kaye and Sue Hodge, playing their original roles of René Artois and Mimi Labonq.
 The other characters were portrayed by various Australian actors, including Katy Manning, Steven Tandy and Jason Gann.